jase-4/branch-renderer/README.md

+# OpenGL renderer

-Currently just an OpenGL Renderer with plans to eventually add scripting in Lua\n Created this to maek in eassier to include in othe rpoject that need rendering and to make trying new idea easier\n\n
+Created this to make in easier to include in other projects that need rendering and to make trying new ideas easier.

+---

-TODO first:\n
+ TODO

-    redo model loading\n
+-  redo model loading system
-    clean out test shaders from shader folder\n create a new system to manage all systems in renderer\n rewrite main renderer logic\n
+-  remove test shaders from the shadersfolder
+-  implement a central system manager for all renderer subsystems
+-  rewrite the main rendering loop
-    create OpenGL wrappers\n
+-  create OpenGL wrapper
-    clean up commented out code and other comment\n\n
+-  clean up commented out code and old comments

-Future:\n
+---

+future plans

-      add scripting with Lua\n
+-  add Lua scripting support
-      add post processing effects\n
-      add instancing\n
+-  implement post-processing effects
+-  add instancing support for efficient rendering

+---